FAQs

 A. Attorneys can provide valuable assistance to the reporter in the following ways:

-Q. What is a Rough ASCII, also sometimes known as a Dirty ASCII or Rough Draft?
+Q. What is a Rough ASCII, also sometimes known as a Dirty ASCII?

-A. A Rough ASCII is a transcript that is unedited and uncertified by the court reporter.
+A. Rough ASCII is a deposition transcript that is unedited and uncertified by the court reporter.
 It is replaced by the edited and certified FINAL when completed.